-A: VA RBC amounts are included in page LR023 (Market Risk) of the NAIC Life RBC forms.
 Because there are smoothing and transition rules specified, the actual steps and process are slightly different for each of the years 2005, 2006, and 2007 and beyond.
 These smoothing and transition rules apply to all companies.
-However, as noted in the instructions, if a company is following a Clearly Defined Hedging Strategy, it can opt to not smooth the TAR which may be helpful under certain market conditions.
+However, as noted in the instructions, a company can opt to not smooth the TAR.

-Q3.3 What differences are there between the calculation of TAR and the VACARVM reserve?
+Q3.2 What differences are there between the calculation of TAR and the proposed VACARVM reserve?